Ethereum Key Terms

 The process of achieving agreement among the state of distributed nodes that independently process transactions.
 See the Consensus Considerations blog post for a deeper dive on consensus in general and the flavors offered by Kaleido.

 A submodule of the Quorum Tessera module that works in conjunction with the transaction manager to handle certain crypto-operations such as symmetric key generation and data encryption/decryption.
 See the Mechanics of a Private Transaction in Quorum documentation for further details.

 Also referred to as a "User" account in Kaleido.
 Used for transaction signing and state storage within instantiated smart contracts.
 By default, nodes on Kaleido will sign transactions with the private key of their default user account unless an external signing key is used on the client side prior to submitting the transaction object to the network.
 User accounts on the Kaleido platform do not require the presence of ether, however organizations can choose to leverage an environment-specific Ether Pool and implement its usage as they see fit.
 For example, ether could be used to prioritize transaction mining or enforce smart contract costs.

 A hardened Go implementation of the Ethereum node client.
 Offers support for public transactions and clique PoA consensus.

 Istanbul BFT (IBFT)

 A Byzantine Fault Tolerant consensus algorithm that can tolerate up to f number of dishonest/faulty nodes in a network of 3f + 1 nodes.
 See the Consensus Considerations blog post and the IBFT proposal for a deeper dive on IBFT and the implications of selecting this algorithm.
-IBFT is available with Quorum and Pantheon.
+IBFT is available with Quorum and Hyperledger Besu.